LECTURE EXAMPLE

 1) It keeps the animal clean and happy.

-2) You can spot ECTOPARASITES - these are parasites living on the outside
+2) You can spot ECTOPARASITES - these are parasites living on the outside of an animal, eg. fleas, and get rid of them.

 3) It stimulates sebaceous secretions which help to keep the coat healthy.